nkirtipal/BenchToModel/README.md

 # BenchToModel

-From the Laboratory Bench to Computational Models **⟹** Exploring Machine Learning, Deep Learning, and their Aplications in Biology.
+### From the Laboratory Bench ⟹ To Computational Models

+*Exploring Machine Learning, Deep Learning, and Their Applications in Biology.*

 ---
 ## Machine Learning